One of the first genetic images to go viral was the “ear mouse.” The

 No, mice have not yet learned how to use Twitter, but hundreds of them are tweeting in a Japanese laboratory.
 Over the years, genetic mutations from dozens of animals have been performed

-on the mice, with one of the rare successes coming from a bird, with some mice using bird songs and tweets to make noise.
+on the mice, with one of the rare successes coming from a bird, with

 2. Scorpion Cabbage